Feliricki/SOMA/README.md

 ## Development

-This is a [NextJS](https://nextjs.org) app, with a SQLite based backend, intended to be run with the LTS version of Node.
+This is a [NextJS](https://nextjs.org) app, with a SQLite-based backend, intended to be run with the LTS version of Node.

 To run the development server: